2021-2022

 2016-2017

-Dr. Lindey Waxman
+Dr. Lindsey Waxman

 Dr. Waxman's internship at AAH gave her a wide range of experiences in fish, manatee and cetacean health.
 Her research included the basic groundwork of detecting herpes virus in bottlenose dolphins in which she presented at IAAAM that year.
 Subsequent to her internship at UF, she obtained an associate veterinarian position at Miami Seaquarium.
 During her time at Miami, Dr. Waxman was able to assist with many manatee rehabilitation efforts and offer assistance in a wide case load for the Miami Seaquarium residents.
 Currently, Dr. Waxman is now happy to be back at the Florida Aquarium (FLAQ) as an staff veterinarian where she helps manage their growing collection and their new sea turtle rehabilitation hospital.
 The UF AAH Program looks forward to continue working with Dr. Waxman at FLAQ.